department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/know-when-their-information-is-prefilled.md

 ### Anatomy or layout details
 This pattern involves these types of pages found in VA.gov forms:
 - **Introduction page**: The first page of a form.
 Introduces the process the Veteran or other beneficiary will follow to apply for a benefit or to complete a supporting form.
 Changes slightly after a user signs in.
 - **Personal information page**: Usually the first page of a form after the user signs in.
-Has personal details that cannot be edited online, like name, date of birth, Social Security Number, etc.
+Has personal details that cannot be edited online, like name, date of birth, Social Security number, etc.
 - **Prefill check page**: Any page of a form that displays prefilled information users can edit within the form.

 #### Introduction page